arvind32/Antithetic-Estimators/README.md

 1. The 100 samples chosen from the dataset of 5000 examples made a big difference.
 This is quite possible, if the clusters are skewed.
 2. The *median distance criterion* used by the authors for exponential kernels was different.
 There appears to be **no consensus** around what this criterion means.
 I used the formula empirically recommended by [this paper](https://arxiv.org/pdf/1708.05106.pdf) (page 3).
-3. Or quite simply, I coded the negative-type semimetric different from how the authors intended.
+3. Or quite simply, I didn't code the negative-type semimetric how the authors intended.

 ---